-Incorporating shared content into your digital strategy can help you extend your reach, and it is an easy and effective way to post something each day.
+Incorporating shared content into your digital strategy can help you extend your reach, and it is an easy and effective way to post something daily.

 How to crowdsource to produce more content

-User-generated content looks a little different for thought leaders and companies that sell intangible services or products that can’t be held or used in visual ways.
+User-generated content looks a little different for thought leaders and companies selling intangible services or products that can’t be held or used visually.
 If you’re promoting ideas or services instead of products, user-generated content will look different.
 It could be a screenshot or text image of someone’s response to your tweet or a testimonial from someone who has used your service or solution.

-Get creative in the ways you interact with your audience and see if you can reuse those interactions—from Q&As during a live stream to clever comments on your blog posts—into more content for your social channels.
+Get creative in how you interact with your audience and see if you can reuse those interactions—from Q&As during a live stream to clever comments on your blog posts—into more content for your social channels.

-And hey, if you don’t want to do all of this work yourself, get in touch with us—we’ve got plenty of expertise in reducing, reusing, repurposing, and recycling work to create killer content strategies.
+And hey, if you don’t want to do all this work yourself, get in touch with us—we’ve got plenty of expertise in reducing, reusing, repurposing, and recycling work to create killer recycle marketing strategies.